agude/wayback-machine-archiver/README.md

 #### Unauthenticated Mode

-If no credentials are found, the script falls back to the public, unauthenticated API.
-This is a "fire-and-forget" method that submits the capture request but does not wait to confirm if it was successful.
+If no credentials are found, the script uses the same reliable SPN2 API in unauthenticated mode.
+It will still wait to confirm if the capture was successful.
+However, unauthenticated use is subject to a stricter rate limit from the Internet Archive to ensure fair use of the public service.

 ## Help